vfmd/vfmd-spec/specification.md

  6. Increment [current-position] by _consumed-character-count_
  7. If [current-position] is less than the length of the [input character sequence], go to [Step 3](#span-proc-step-3)
+ 8. All nodes in the [stack of potential opening span tags] with _node type_ not equal to _raw html node_ should be interpreted as _text fragments_

 The _text fragments_ identified in the above procedure should be handled as specified in [processing text fragments].